FHA Loan vs. Conventional Loan

 Although FHA interest rates tend to be lower than conventional rates, the higher cost of FHA mortgage insurance may push the annual percentage rate (APR) of an FHA loan higher than a similar conventional loan.
 APR measures the total cost to borrow a mortgage including origination fees, discount points, mortgage insurance and other costs.

 → How to shop FHA interest rates: Not all lenders are approved to offer FHA loans, so your first step will be to find FHA-approved lenders.
-A good place to start is LendingTree’s list of the best FHA lenders of 2023.
+A good place to start is LendingTree’s list of the best FHA lenders.
 Keep in mind that some may set higher credit score minimums than the FHA requires.
 Interest rates may vary significantly between lenders if your credit score is below 620, which is the minimum credit requirement for conventional loans, so you can’t afford not to comparison shop if you’re dealing with low credit.

 → How to shop conventional interest rates: Get at least three to five quotes from conventional lenders, and compare rates and closing costs for the best deal.
 If you’re making less than a 20% down payment and have low credit scores, keep an eye on the difference in PMI costs, as you may see a lot of variability in PMI premiums from lender to lender.